giampierobono/vrbo-test/packages/ui-common-components/README.md

 ## PropertiesListComponent

-This component displays a list of `PropertyCardComponent` or `PropertyCardSkeletonComponent` if call to backend is still loading.
+This component displays a list of `PropertyCardComponent` or `PropertyCardSkeletonComponent` if backend call is still loading.

 Inputs: